Zywave/booster/src/_areas/design-system/developers/installation.md

 1. There are three required files in order for the ZUI CDN to work properly in every application
 1. `zui-bundle.fouc.css` - required for a smooth transition while all the scripts on the page loads, especially for Internet Explorer 11
 1. `zui-bundle.app.css` - required for resetting styles for all base elements in your application
-1. `zui-loader.js` - required to load ALL ZUI components properly, including most polyfills for Internet Explorer 11
+1. `bundle.js` - required to load ALL ZUI components properly.
+This is delivered as an [ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and must be loaded from another ES module, e.g. `<script type="module" src="https://cdn.zywave.com/@zywave/zui-bundle@latest/dist/bundle.js"></script>`

 ### Place the script and stylesheets in your application